Pennsylvania is one of the only states where homeschoolers have a legal right to borrow textbooks and curriculum from their local school districts.

 However, unlike many other states, homeschool parents in Pennsylvania have the legal right to borrow textbooks and curriculum from their local school district, free of charge.
 24 P.S. §13-1327.1 (f).
 Also, unlike other states, homeschooled students in Pennsylvania who follow the prescribed course requirements may receive a state diploma.
 22 Pa Code §4.72.

-Homeschooled students may participate in extracurricular activities, but there are no policies that outline additional access to public school offerings like courses and sports for nonpublic students.
-A new 2022-23 policy requires greater access for homeschooled students to programs and courses like CTE.
-Section 1327.1(f.2) (1)-(5).
+With the passage of Act 55 in 2022, homeschooled students can take academic, co-curricular courses, or CTE programs from the local school district of residence.
 According to Pennsylvania policy, homeschooled students with special needs may request special services from their local school district, but it appears that receiving services depends upon the district superintendent’s approval.
 24 P.S. §13-1327 (d).

 State Data

 There are several years of homeschool participation data available.
-For example, nearly 25,000 students reported homeschooling in 2016, which increased to almost 43,000 at the height of the pandemic.
+For example, nearly 25,000 students reported homeschooling in 2017, which increased to over 41,000 at the height of the pandemic.
 Pennsylvania disaggregates homeschool participation by grade, county, and district, offering more robust information on participation trends in the state.

 Cross-Sector Comparison